CodeMaster7000/Dice-Game/README.md

-# Dice Simulator
+# Dice Game

-A C# program to simulate the rolling of die.
+A C# 2-player dice game, simulating the rolling of die.
+The game consists of 2 rounds, and whoever rolls higher overall wins.